CatalystCode/spk/docs/project-service-management-guide.md

 ##### Initializing the Materialized Manifests Repository

 - [Create a repository in the given AzDO project.](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-new-repo?view=azure-devops#create-a-repo-using-the-web-portal)
+- Edit your SPK config to point to this repo (if you haven't already done this).
 - [Clone the repository.](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-new-repo?view=azure-devops#clone-the-repo-to-your-computer)
 - Add a simple README to the repository
   ```